zksync-association/zksync-rss/ReadME.md

 - The recurring process (`process-blocks`) should be scheduled to run at regular intervals
 - Both Docker configurations are available for containerized deployment
 - Ensure proper configuration of GCP credentials and environment variables before running the containers
-- Changes in behaviour could be made in packages/backend/shared/cons
+- Changes in behaviour could be made in packages/backend/shared/constants.ts
+- Processing history is maintained for error tracking and recovery
+- GCS files are configured with no-cache to ensure latest data
+- Regular processing runs every 10 minutes via cron
+- Error recovery can be performed without resetting the entire system